WillOram/cyber-incident-management/README.md

     Risks and issues are missed, leadership inundated with noise, remediation efforts repeatedly fail

 # Delivering the response

+## Action plan

+1. What do we want to do?
+Priorities and objectives

+2. How are we going to do it?
+Strategy, workstreams

+2. Who is responsible for doing it?
+Roles and responsibilities

+3. How do we communicate with each other?
+Daily rhythm and tempo

+4. What is the procedure if the incident escalates?

+5. What are the expectations of team members working on the response?

+6. How will decisions be made?

 ## Building a watch out criteria